fusion94/fusion94.org/src/content/blog/2025-07-18-dji-drone-ban-who-is-behind-it.md

 What's certain is that the outcome will affect hundreds of thousands of American drone users, from filmmakers to farmers, from police departments to power companies.
 The drone industry's future hangs in the balance, caught between legitimate security concerns and old-fashioned economic nationalism.

 As this complex drama unfolds, one thing remains crystal clear: the push to ground DJI involves far more than simple concerns about Chinese surveillance.
 It's a high-stakes game where national security, economic protectionism, and political influence collide.
-The winners have already been decided—they're the ones writing the checks to lobbyists.
+The winners have already been decided.
+They're the ones writing the checks to lobbyists.
 The losers?
 That would be American drone users who will pay more for less, and perhaps most ironically, American innovation itself, protected into mediocrity rather than challenged into excellence.

-The question isn't whether DJI drones pose risks—they do.
+The question isn't whether DJI drones pose risks.
+They do.
 The question is whether banning them serves national security or merely the bank accounts of those who can't compete.
 As we approach the December deadline, that's the question policymakers should be asking.
 But given the lobbying dollars flowing through Washington, don't hold your breath for an honest answer.

 ---